Xiapu: Xiapu Manichaean manuscripts

-In 2008 the Xiapu Manichaean manuscripts became known to the scientific world in Shangwan Village, in Baiyang Township, Xiapu County.
-They are manuscripts from the ancient little-practiced religion known as Manichaeism, which now only exists as Chinese Manichaeism.
-They continue to be used by a local priest in his Manichaean sermons.
+In 2008, the Xiapu Manichaean manuscripts of Shangwan Village 上万村, in Baiyang Township, Xiapu County became publicly known to the scientific world.
+They are manuscripts from a religion known as Manichaeism, which now only exists as Chinese Manichaeism.
+They continue to be used by a local priest, Chen Peisheng 陈培生, in his Manichaean rituals.

-In comparison with the older Manichaeism and other sinicised Manichaeism, the Xiapu Manichaean texts strongly emphasize the worship of Jesus.

 Xiapu in the News

-In 2009 August 9, Xiapu was where Typhoon Morakot made continental landfall.
+On August 9, 2009, Xiapu was where Typhoon Morakot made continental landfall.
 A million people had just been evacuated from vulnerable areas of this and surrounding counties.